News

 More and more smartphones, tablets, and wearables support eSIM.
 Some of the most popular eSIM-compatible devices include:

-• Apple iPhones: iPhone XR, XS, 11 and newer (including iPhone 15)
+• Apple iPhone: iPhone XR, XS, and all newer models (including iPhone 15 and iPhone 16 series)

-• Google Pixel: Pixel 3 and newer
+• Google Pixel: Pixel 3 and newer (including Pixel 8 and Pixel 9 series)

 Always check your device’s specs or settings to confirm eSIM support before purchasing a plan.